hechoendrupal/slang/README.md

 ====

 Drupal 8 Slang module

-Example of how to create a module in Drupal 8 using best practices Used for the demo at DrupalCamp Costa Rica session by David Flores & Jesus MAnuel Olivas [Anatomía de un Módulo en Drupal 8 "The new Drupal way"](http://jmolivas.com/slides/drupalcr2013/anatomia-de-un-modulo-en-drupal-8/)
+Example of how to create a module in Drupal 8 using best practices

+Used for the demo at DrupalCamp Costa Rica session by David Flores & Jesus Manuel Olivas

+[Anatomía de un Módulo en Drupal 8 "The new Drupal way"](http://jmolivas.com/slides/drupalcr2013/anatomia-de-un-modulo-en-drupal-8/)